gioannid/platform-go-challenge/README.md

 2023/10/27 10:00:00 Starting server on :8080
 ```

-You can now access the application's endpoints using a tool like `curl` or Postman.
+You can now access the application's endpoints using a tool like `curl`, Postman or already included Swagger UI (see below).
 For example, to check the health endpoint:
 ```bash
 curl http://localhost:8080/healthz
 ```